OctopusDeploy/blog/blog/2023-05/how-to-measure-mean-time-to-resolve/index.md

 > Safety is the capability to absorb an incident, not the absence of failure, and incident reviews are blameless learning opportunities. - Adrian Cockcroft

 The cause of an incident is never a person.
-It's a whole system within which people work.
+It's a whole system in which people work.
 If someone logged onto a server and accidentally selected "shut down" instead of "log out", that's a fault in the system.
-Why hasn't the "shut down" option been hidden?
+Why isn't the "shut down" option hidden?
 Why do they need to access servers directly?
-Couldn't this be done with a runbook?
+Can we do this with a runbook?

-Periodic reviews allow you to review all recent incidents to find patterns and think up improvements in the absence of *incident adrenaline*.
+Periodic reviews let you review recent incidents to find patterns and think up improvements in the absence of *incident adrenaline*.

-It is more important to learn from incidents than it is to achieve some arbitrary goals around time to recover.
+Learning from incidents is more important than achieving some arbitrary goals around time to recover.

 ## Conclusion